Group Medical Insurance for Employees in Hong Kong: Startups, SMEs & Large Corporations

 c) Standard room levels

 One of the unique characteristics of the Hong Kong private medical system is that doctors’ fees are correlated to the hospital room type.
 In other words, the more expensive the room, the more expensive all the other fees.
-You can learn more about private hospital room fees here.

 This is why you can choose employee medical benefits that are specific for private, semi-private or ward-level rooms.
 The less expensive the room level, the less expensive the insurance premiums.
 In the past years, the Alea team has witnessed a preference for semi-private room cover for basic employee cover and private room for comprehensive employee benefits.